foxglove/mcap/docs/index.md

 ## History

+We evaluated [many existing data storage formats in the industry](https://github.com/foxglove/mcap/blob/main/docs/motivation/evaluation-of-robotics-data-recording-file-formats.md) and identified a clear need for a general-purpose, open source data container format – specifically optimized for robotics use cases.
+Designing this format would solve an industry-wide problem and make it easier for teams to leverage third-party tools and share their own tooling.

 ### Before MCAP

 Many robotics companies spend valuable in-house resources to develop custom file formats, only to create future work and complicate third-party tool integrations.
 We built MCAP to allow teams to focus on their core robotics problems and avoid wasting precious time making commodity tools.